hiero-ledger/tsc/proposals/2025-06-23-tsc-voting-procedures.md

 - **Purpose**: Voting only (discussion happens in issue, not PR)
 - **Voting Method**:
   - Approve PR = "Yes" vote
-  - Request Changes = "No" vote
+  - Request Changes and clearly specify disagreement with the proposal = "No" vote
   - No response = Abstention
 - **Comments**: Brief rationale only - substantive discussion in linked issue